Hi-Fi murders: Appeals and aftermath

 Andrews also accused the judicial system of racism following the NAACP's request for reduced sentences.
-In an interview with USA Today, he claimed that he had never intended to kill anyone; this was later rebutted when detectives cited a statement by Andrews in which he admitted being the one who purchased the drain cleaner and brought it to the store on the night of the killings.
+A letter from a representative of Pope John Paul II, signed by 40 members of clergy from Utah, also asked for clemency for Andrews; the Church of Jesus Christ of Latter-day Saints did not endorse the request.

 After Pierre's execution, a petition for a stay of Andrews' execution was submitted to the Inter-American Commission on Human Rights.
 The Inter-American Commission petition alleged that a hand-written note, "hang the niggers," had been found in the jury area during a recess, and that the judge had refused a request for a mistrial and a right to question jurors concerning the note.
+The fate of the physical note itself is unknown.
+The jury had been sequestered and were transported daily to "Lee's Cafe" in Bountiful, Utah.
+During lunch, one of the jurors discovered the words written on a napkin in the dining area where they had been repeatedly seated.
 Despite these appeals, both death sentences were upheld.
 In December 1996, the Inter-American Commission found that the United States had violated its international obligations by denying William Andrews a trial free from racial discrimination.